siriscmv/ngx-discord-interactions-verifier/README.md

 > **Warning**
-> This is proof of concept and not meant to be used in production.
+> This is proof of concept and **not meant to be used in production**.
 Although it verifies discord payloads correctly, it may have vulnerabilities.

 # Installing